-Alongside running WCPS I also work as a senior mental health practitioner and cognitive behavioural therapist for an NHS CAMHS (children and adolescent mental health services) service outside of the Warwickshire area.
+Alongside running WCPS I have previously worked as a senior mental health practitioner and cognitive behavioural therapist for an NHS CAMHS (children and adolescent mental health services) service outside of the Warwickshire area.

 I have undertaken additional training in the specialised areas of working with autism, schizophrenia and psychosis, personality disorders, OCD and trauma.